Denial Management in Healthcare: Benefits, Strategies & Key Trends

 Step 1: Examine all aspects of denials

 The first thing provider groups and management services organizations need to do is examine where denials occur.
-You need to get a clear picture of what types of denials occur most frequently and which payers are the most likely to deny which procedures.
-Gathering data on what facilities, providers, payers, and procedures result in the most common denials uncover not only where your errors are occurring, but where payers could be making mistakes as well.
+You need a clear picture of what types of denials occur most frequently and which payers are the most likely to deny which procedures.
+Gathering data on what facilities, providers, payers, and procedures result in the most common denials uncovers not only where your errors are occurring but also where payers could be making mistakes.
 Pinpointing root causes prompts staff to rectify them.

 Step 2: Analyze reasons behind denials

 On the provider end, behind these claim denials lie coding errors, missing data, late submissions, out-of-network care, lack of prior authorization, and lack of medical necessity.
 Robust denial management software covers all of these areas.
-The top reasons for denials according to Change Healthcare Revenue cycle Denials Index are:
+The top reasons for denials according to Optum research are:

 By identifying the causes, you can develop strategies to prevent similar denials.
 Denial management software pinpoints the issues behind your denials so that you can adjust your workflow processes to prevent them.